XianyunSun/VRA/README.md

 ## Usage

 ### Get data
 The DFGC2022 dataset can be download from [GoogleDrive](https://drive.google.com/file/d/1FYeEGHvShszO97RnjXtCV-lK3q1qeV51/view?usp=share_link) or [BaiduCloud](https://pan.baidu.com/s/1dUmHl3iGjVxDu47fH9JwrA?pwd=wuhp).
 Note that the train-test seperation in the above data (*'train'*, *'test1'*, *'test2'*, and *'test3'*) is the one applied to the DFGC-VRA competetion (IJCB2023), which is different from the seperation applied in this paper (*'C1'*, *'C2'*, *'C3'*).
-The labels used in this paper can be found in the *metadata* folder.
-The downloaded dataset is assumed to be saved in the *data* folder.
+The labels used in this paper can be found in the `metadata` folder.
+The downloaded dataset is assumed to be saved in the `data` folder.

 For video preprocessing, we crop the videos and keep only the facial region.
 Run `video_crop.py` to preform cropping.
 Note that the `cv2.CascadeClassifier` method is used, so you might need to download the corresponding setting file.

 ### Extra features
 We borrowed models from related tasks as our feature extractors.
 You may find these models according to the table below.

 For the traditional-feature-based models, you can get the features with modifying a few paths in their original code.
-For the deep models, we provide the code in the *extra_feature* folder.
+For the deep models, we provide the feature extraction code in the `extra_feature` folder.
 You need to download the models first and put it in the folder with the corrseponding name.

-All extracted features are assumed to be solved in the *feature* folder.
+All extracted features are assumed to be solved in the `feature` folder.

 |method|link|
 |----|----|